 - Call the caregiver to find out how they are doing?
 Don't assume they are ok.
 Checking in from time to time allows them to know someone is thinking about them.
 It also gives them the knowledge to know who they can reach out to when they need help.

 - Suggest the caregiver takes a break.
 Suggest they ask a family member or friend to visit so they can get their hair cut or go food shopping.
-Many people don’t want to burden someone else with care giving duties, but many people do want to help but don’t know how.
-Giving a caregiver permission to ask for help is something a healthcare professional can do.
+Many people don’t want to burden someone else with caregiving duties, but many people do want to help but don’t know how.
+Giving caregiver permission to ask for help is something a healthcare professional can do.

 - Encourage caregivers to take time to talk to a friend or family member about the stress you feel as a caregiver.
 Talking allows you to express your fears and frustrations.
 Again, many people want to help, but do not know what to do.
 Having someone to listen can be a gift to a caregiver.

 - Visit the National Alliance for Caregiving.
-They have some useful information that might help your handle the stress of care giving.
+They have some useful information that might help you handle the stress of caregiving.
 Click here to view the website.

-- Caring for the Caregiver: has a number of resources and videos that can help you handle the role of being a caregiver.
+- Caring for the Caregiver: has some resources and videos that can help you handle the role of being a caregiver.
 Click here to access the website.

 - Children today also care for an ill, injured, elderly or physically challenged family members.
-A good resource to help understand this role is the American Association of Caregiving Youth.
+An excellent resource to help understand this role is the American Association of Caregiving Youth.
 To access click here.

 - NPR Podcast: Kids as caregiver's face unique challenges.
 To listen click here